phunglnv/Analyzing-Bakery-Sales-on-Excel/README.md

 # Should the bakery change menu?

-This is the project to prace analyzing skills on Excel, follow the course Error and Uncertainty in Spreadsheets on Datacamp.
+This is the project to practice analyzing skills on Excel, follow the course Error and Uncertainty in Spreadsheets on Datacamp.